Spinal Cord Stimulation

 Neurostimulation is an advanced therapy used to treat certain types of chronic pain and neurological disorders.
 The goal of neurostimulation is to superimpose a pleasant, pulsed stimulation (buzzing or tingling) over a patient’s normal pain pattern.
 This confuses the brain and changes the interpretation of pain, resulting in pain relief.

 What is a spinal cord stimulator?

 A Spinal Cord Simulator (SCS) is an implantable system used for neurostimulation.
-It consists of a lead (a set of electrodes used to deliver electrical stimulations), an extension (a wire to connect the power source to the lead), and a generator (a battery powered source for the stimulation).
-When implanted, the generator transmits electrical impulses to the positive and negative electrodes on the lead producing the buzzing or tingling sensation and interrupts the pain message before it gets to the brain.
+It consists of a lead (a set of electrodes used to deliver electrical stimulations), an extension (a wire to connect the power source to the lead), and a generator (a battery-powered source for the stimulation).
+When implanted, the generator transmits electrical impulses to the positive and negative electrodes on the lead producing the buzzing or tingling sensation and interrupting the pain message before it gets to the brain.

 How is the neurostimulator implanted?